Skip to content

 The outcome of the assessment should be:

 • Discussed with the child and family and provided to them in written form.
-Exceptions to this are where this might place a child at risk of harm or jeopardise an enquiry or Police investigations;
+Exceptions to this are where this might place a child at risk of harm or jeopardise an enquiry or a police investigation;

 • Taking account of confidentiality, provided to professional referrers;